 It's important to note that despite these studies, we must be careful not to make assumptions about what employees want or need.
 Every individual is different and therefore, what might work for one mentee won’t necessarily work for another.

-The impact of mentorship on women
+What research on mentoring shows about the impact of mentorship on women

 The best mentors have common qualities